Children’s Health Insurance

 These regular, preventive visits to the doctor or pediatrician are essential for tracking a child’s growth and development, providing immunizations, and identifying and addressing delays or concerns.

-This means 5.1% of our youngest children are not receiving critical health care in those early years when their brains are growing most rapidly, putting their healthy development at risk.
+This means too many of our youngest children are not receiving critical health care in those early years when their brains are growing most rapidly, putting their healthy development at risk.
+Thriving PA is working to reverse this troubling trend.

 Policy Priorities

-• Educate families about free or low-cost, affordable options for health insurance through Medicaid, the Children’s Health Insurance Program (CHIP), and the state-based marketplace Pennie™.
+Our priority is to educate families about free or low-cost, affordable options for health insurance through Medicaid, the Children’s Health Insurance Program (CHIP), and the state-based marketplace Pennie™, and to work with state officials on policy improvements to ensure families can easily apply and keep their coverage.

 • Medicaid 1-866-550-4355 or online